Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: Simulation studies

-In our simulation studies, the experiment results of Algorithm \ref{Algorithm1} and Algorithm \ref{Algorithm2} are denoted by MJPD and SIM, respectively while H(D)-SMUCE, WBS and PELT stand for the simulation outcomes of H(D)-SMUCE, WBS and PELT, respectively.
+In the simulation reports, the experiment results of Algorithm \ref{Algorithm1} and Algorithm \ref{Algorithm2} are denoted by MJPD and SIM, respectively.
+To implement MJPD, we use $\epsilon=0.5$ in $\delta_n$ of equation \eqref{scale-grid}, and $\alpha=0.01$.
+The tuning parameters $\bar {s}_n$, $\underline {s}_n$ and $s^*_n$ are selected according to Section \ref{Parameter:Selection}.
 For each scenario and method, we investigate the simulated probability of detecting all jumps (denoted by ``$\hat m=m_n$''), the average mean absolute deviation (denoted by ``MAD'') of the estimated locations when all jumps have been identified, the average number of detected jumps (denoted by ``mean $m$''), and the average computational time (denoted by ``Time'') for executing a corresponding algorithm.
 For MJPD we also record the average time cost for a single scale (denoted by ``Single.sec''), which indicates the potential time cost of MJPD if parallel computing techniques are used.
 For SIM, $\hat c_{1-\alpha}$ is generated separately via 5000 bootstrap samples using Algorithm \ref{Algorithm2}.
-The bootstrapping time is reported separately in this subsection and is not included in ``time'' of SIM.